karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 clear(&dyn_arr)
 ```

 Note that delete takes a value and clear takes a pointer.
-This is because clear needs to modify a field, while delete will only tell the allocator to free memory, but it won't touch any of the fields, it just needs the `data: rawptr` field.
+This is because clear needs to modify a field (it sets `len` to `0`), while delete will only tell the allocator to free memory, but it won't touch any of the fields, it just needs the value of the `data: rawptr` field.

 ## Slices: A window into a part of an array